Esri/arcgis-experience-builder-sdk-resources/widgets/floating-layout/README.md

 ```

 ### builder/layout-item
-Besides render a widget, a layout item in builder must make itself draggable and resizable.
+Besides rendering a widget, a layout item in the builder must make itself draggable and resizable.
 The framework provides two utilities `bindDragHandler` and `bindResizeHandler`.

 1. Import the interact module.
 ```